HOW IT'S DONE

-In all my years of professional experience, research has been at the core of my work.
-With a UX mindset, I can grasp a company's objective with 20/20 vision, and gather authentic data from real users.
-Heuristic evaluations allow me to become one of them, and information architecture constructs a universal skeleton for all stakeholders to comprehend.
-It's important to have an open mind, and absorb as much information as possible in this phase.
+Research has always been at the core of my work.
+With a UX mindset, I can grasp a company's objective with 20/20 vision, and gather authentic insights from real users.
+Heuristic evaluations, competitive research, and analytics also reveal essential needs and pain points.
+Information architecture constructs a universal skeleton for all stakeholders to comprehend.

-Synthesis is the key action here.
-After taking in all of the details to become familiar with the context of the project, the information is processed into objectives to guide it to delivery.
+By synthesizing a variety of useful data, the information is processed into objectives to guide it to delivery.
 Establish personas to humanize the research, and find the overlap between business and user goals.
-By prioritizing the content or features that will be modified or implemented, the minimum viable product can be determined to maximize efficiency.
+Prioritize what will be modified or implemented to determine the MVP.

-Another chance to go wide, Design Studio (which I love to facilitate) is a method for sprinting across a myriad of ideas.
 Like sitemaps, wireframes speak a team's universal language, and are ideal for initial user testing.
-Users can offer more insight into the functionality, clarity, and discoverability without the distraction of aesthetics to influence their feedback.
-High fidelity mockups are the bridge that leads to delivery.
+I facilitate design sprints inspired by Google Ventures with our personas at the forefront as an advocate for their needs.
+User testing can offer more insight into the functionality, clarity, and discoverability without the distraction of aesthetics to influence feedback.

 - Retail responsive design & feature implementation